flyingwolfz/CCNN-CGH/README.md

 For pytorch version, refer to https://github.com/flyingwolfz/holoencoder-python-version

-## 4. Next update
+## 4. Run CCNN-CGH (Next update)
-python code will be released soon, it will include: CCNN-CGH for 1920 1072 and 4K resolution, mini CCNN-CGH for 4K resolution, zero-padding version CCNN-CGH for 1920 1072 resolution
+Next update t will include: CCNN-CGH for 1920 1072 and 4K resolution, mini CCNN-CGH for 4K resolution, zero-padding version CCNN-CGH for 1920 1072 resolution